andrerpena/react-mde/readme.md

-> This repository is now archived.
-Unfortunately I do not have the time to maintain it.
-Sorry for the inconvenience and thanks a lot to all the people who contributed to improving react-mde.
+⚠️ Attention
+===
+This repository is undergoing a huge refactoring and react-mde will now be headless.
+Meaning, it won't be opinionated about styles anymore.
+The `master` branch now contains the new version.
+No updates to the 11.5.0 will ever come.

-# 📝 react-mde
+# 📝 react-mde (11.5.0)

 [![npm](https://img.shields.io/npm/dt/react-mde)](https://www.npmjs.com/package/react-mde)
 [![MinZipped](https://badgen.net/bundlephobia/minzip/react-mde)](https://bundlephobia.com/result?p=react-mde)